writethedocs/www/docs/conf/na/2015/news/conference-sold-out-schedule-party.md

 These are exciting times for Write the Docs -- the conference is next week, and we hope you're getting ready!
-We've officially sold out the conference at 350 documentarians, who will be converging on Portland for another intensely satisfying experience of documentation immersion.
+We've officially sold out the conference at 350 documentarians, who will be converging on Portland for two delightful days of documentation diving (or three, if your schedule permits).
 We just sent off the order for badges, and everything is getting quite real.